KfirHev/API-REST-Testing/README.md

 ![image](https://github.com/user-attachments/assets/ba8df7ef-9fd9-4831-b6cf-17f487e01f27)

-**An automation framework for testing [SauceDemo](https://www.saucedemo.com/) with Selenium and pytest.**
-Designed for high flexibility and modularity, the framework facilitates efficient browser-based testing and provides HTML reports with screenshots and logging for thorough test insights.
-This framework's infrastructure can support any web-based application with minimal modifications.
+# API Testing Framework with Python, pytest, Selenium, and Locust

+An API testing framework simulating a bank account environment using **Parasoft Parabank** and **HSQDB**.
+This project includes **functional**, **negative**, and **performance tests**, leveraging **Docker** for seamless execution of the "parasoft/parabank:latest" container.
+**Locust** is used for performance testing, while **pytest** is utilized for running and managing test cases.
+With a focus on modularity and scalability, the framework is designed to support comprehensive API testing and can be easily extended for other web-based applications.

 ## Project Structure